 Do students notice that there is a one half (50%) chance of getting each option on a dice roll?

 - “How likely is it that every star will be bright?”
 This is very unlikely.
 With only two stars the chances are one in four.
 With three stars the chances are one in eight.
 The tree diagram and pattern of probability can be extended if your students understand it.
+You might take this chance as an opportunity for students to construct their own tree diagrams, relevant to the chance of experiencing windy conditions, or catching different types of freshwater food.

 - The chance of all eight stars being bright is one in 256 (1/256).
 However, it is possible that a picture looks like that or the matching alternative of all six stars being grey.
 The outcomes are unlikely but not impossible.